Diana-M0407/TODO-mini/README.md

 # TO-DO App

-An Androd Studio application to track TO-DO items: ACTIVE and COMPLETED using Jetpack Compose.
+An Android Studio application to track TO-DO items: ACTIVE and COMPLETED using Jetpack Compose.

 ---